awsdocs/aws-control-tower-guide/doc_source/limits.md

 This section describes known limitations and unsupported use cases in AWS Control Tower\.
 + AWS Control Tower has overall concurrency limitations\.
 In general, one operation at a time is permitted\.
 Two exceptions to this limitation are allowed:
   + Optional controls can be activated and deactivated concurrently, through an asynchronous process\.
-Up to ten \(10\) control\-related operations at a time can be in progress
+Up to ten \(10\) control\-related operations at a time can be in progress\.
   + Accounts can be provisioned, updated, and enrolled concurrently in Account Factory, through an asynchronous process, with up to five \(5\) account\-related operations in progress simultaneously\.
 + Email addresses of shared accounts in the Security OU can be changed, but you must update your landing zone to see these changes in the AWS Control Tower console\.
 + A limit of 5 SCPs per OU applies to OUs in your AWS Control Tower landing zone\.